zenomt/webid-auth-protocol/README.md

   - `webid_tls_endpoint`: The URI of the WebID-TLS token endpoint, if available.

+  - `error`: If present, the request had a problem other than not presenting an access credential.
+The following reason code is defined:
+    * `invalid_token`: A `Bearer` token was presented, but it was expired, revoked, or otherwise not recognized as valid.

+If a request is made for a resource within a protection space and that request includes an `Authorization` header with an invalid `Bearer` token, the resource server **SHOULD** reply with an HTTP `401` response and `WWW-Authenticate` header as above, even if the request otherwise doesn't require `Authorization`.
+This is to allow an agent to obtain a fresh access token proactively (for example, before the current token expires, to avoid delaying a real request by the user).

 ### Include `redirect_uri` in OIDC `id_token`

 In order to enable reasonable discrimination of applications at a finer